googleapis/gapic-generator-go/showcase/README.md

 The tests can be run out-of-the-box in the normal `go test` fashion, so long as there is a `gapic-showcase` server already running locally.
 This does not test the Showcase client generated with the locally installed generator - it would use the released version of the GAPIC.
-Running `make test` will execute the tests against the locally installed generator.
+Running `make test` (from the repository root) will execute the tests against the locally installed generator.

 To test the local generator, use the `showcase.bash` script.
 It does the
 following: